crcn/tandem-old/README.md

 ### Tandem Non-goals

+- To replace writing code by hand.
+Tandem will only cover UI cases where it _makes sense_ to create visually.
+- To replace web debugging tools such as Chrome's web inspector.
+Tandem will be used in conjunction with those tools.
 - To support languages that are not designed for visual editing.
 SASS, LESS, and JSX, and other frameworks are optimized for good developer experience, but do a poor job producing code that is visually editable (things like `1 + 1`, and other computed properties are hard to change visually).
 - To suport very sophisticated web components.
 Tandem will be designed to support web components with _simple_ behavior.
 Complicated components will need to be written by hand in a language such as JSX that's more expressive (which is probably the best option anways).
 Developer tooling will also be provided so that engineers can inject behavior into a web component created in Tandem (either as a higher order function, or view controller).